emiovska/swagger2.0-demo/README.md

 ```
 After the Swagger UI dependency is added to the project, all resources for the API are now visualized through the Swagger UI tool which is available on the following link:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+# 3. Exploring Swagger Documentation

+## 3.1 Swagger annotations
+Swagger comes with a set of custom annotations which help to enrich the documentation with some implementation details.
+In this project are covered the following annotations:

+- [@Api](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/Api.html) - Marks a class as a Swagger resource.
+The @Api annotation has the following attributes:
+    - description - Custom defined API resource description
+    - produces - Corresponds to the `produces` field of the operations under annotated resource.
+    - tags - A list of tags for API documentation control
+    - ...

+- [@ApiOperation](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/Api.html) - Describes an operation or typically a HTTP endpoint against a specific path.

+- [@ApiResponse](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/Api.html) - Describes a possible response of an operation

+- [@ResponseHeader](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/Api.html) - Represents a header that can be provided as part of the response

+- [@ApiParam](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/Api.html) - 	Adds additional meta-data for operation parameters